WHAT IS MEPS?

 This page has all the detailed information you need regarding your day of MEDICAL processing at MEPS.
 Your recruiter will go over important details regarding transportation, dress code and testing at your PRE-MEPS briefing.

-Your PRE-MEPS briefing will be held before your processing.
+Your PRE-MEPS briefing will be held before your processing, either in person or virtually.
 After your briefing you will either go directly to MEPS for testing or to the hotel.
 Please check with your recruiter to see if transportation is available to the hotel or MEPS.
 On the day of processing you will take the hotel shuttle bus to MEPS at approximately 0500 and will be processing all day long.
 You will need to secure transportation to pick you up from MEPS on the day of processing.

 PRE-MEPS Briefing: Bring a change of clothes for processing: follow all dress code regulations listed below!